 Front is empowering finance teams to handle email overload, collaborate more easily, and gain operational control, so you can dedicate more time to strategic projects.

-If you’re interested in learning more about how finance teams are using Front and to manage their shared inboxes, download our ebook, Shared Inbox Management: A Guide for Finance Teams.
+If you’re interested in learning more about how finance teams are using Front and to manage their shared inboxes, download our ebook, Shared Inbox Management.

 Written by Jonny Parker